Cloud Security Audit: Everything You Need to Know

 5. Ensure that data at rest is encrypted.

-6. Ensure that strong authentication and authorization controls are in place.
+6. Ensure that solid authentication and authorization controls are in place.

 7. Implement least privilege principles.